• Skip to primary navigation

 • Sift the self-raising flour and cocoa by pressing Turbo 5-10 times.
 Set aside in a separate bowl.

-• Place butter into the Thermomix bowl and melt on 100 degrees, Speed 1, 2 minutes.
+• Place butter into the Thermomix bowl and melt for 2 minutes, 100 degrees, Speed 1.
 Allow to cool slightly.

-• Add the milk, vanilla extract and egg and mix on Speed 4, 20 seconds.
+• Add the milk, vanilla extract and egg and mix for 20 seconds, Speed 4.

-• Add the sifted self-raisingflour, cocoa powder and caster sugar and mix on Speed 4, 5 seconds.
+• Add the self-raising flour, cocoa powder and caster sugar and mix for 5 seconds on Speed 4.
 Scrape down the sides of the bowl and mix for a further 10 seconds or until smooth.

 • Pour the mixture into the prepared dish.